hmc-cs111-fall2015/project/documents/design_and_implementation.md

 For this first iteration, the computation process looks like this:

 1. Parse a Java file into an abstract syntax tree (AST) using [JavaParser]
-2. Parse this Java AST into an AST that represents a flowchart
+2. Translate this Java AST into an AST that represents a flowchart
 3. Generate a flowchart based on the flowchart AST

 ### Errors